sprucemister/First-Words/README.md

 # Stage 6 - Wrap Up

-In conclusion
+In conclusion:

--   We saw that there was a real peak in words learned around January 2021, right after the 2nd birthday
+-   We saw that there was a real peak in words learned around January 2021, right after the 2nd birthday.
--   We saw no strong evidence to suggest simpler words (lower syllables) were only able to learned later
+-   We saw no strong evidence to suggest simpler words (lower syllables) were only able to learned later.
--   We saw that more words were learned on average on weekends than weekdays, possibly due to different experiences on weekends (all this may partially be attributed to a data collection issue)
+-   We saw that more words were learned on average on weekends than weekdays, possibly due to different experiences on weekends (all this may partially be attributed to a data collection issue).

 This was a fun project to learn about my son that I was looking forward to doing for a whole year of manual data collection.
 Thank you for